TelemetryDeck/docs/guides/swift-setup.md

 {% notewarning "When running from Xcode, you're sending testing signals" %}

-If you app is built in `DEBUG` configuration (i.e. running from Xcode), your signals will be tagged as **Testing Signals**, meaning that you can easily filter them out later.
+If your app is built in `DEBUG` configuration (i.e. running from Xcode), your signals will be tagged as **Testing Signals**, meaning that you can easily filter them out later.
 You'll see them show up in the TelemetryDeck Dashboard when it is set to **Test Mode**.
 {% endnotewarning %}

 See the [TelemetryDeck SDK's `README.md` file](https://github.com/TelemetryDeck/SwiftClient/blob/main/README.md) for more information on how to send signals.
 For now, let's just send one signal that tells us the app has launched.
 Go to the place where you just added the initialization, and directly below add this line: